CFSAN-Biostatistics/snp-pipeline/docs/configuration.rst

 **Default**:

-|   If you do not specify the ``-p`` option, the CFSAN SNP Pipeline will set it to 8 threads
+| If you do not specify the -p option, the CFSAN SNP Pipeline will automatically set the number
-|   automatically by default.
-If you set the number of bowtie2 threads, you
-|   should consider also setting the number of RealignerTargetCreator threads because a
-|   fixed set of CPU resources will be allocated for all the map_reads processes.
+| of threads using the values :ref:`CpuCoresPerProcessOnHPC-label` and :ref:`CpuCoresPerProcessOnWorkstation-label`.
 | To disable bowtie2 multithreading, specify "-p 1".
+|
 | If Bowtie2Align_ExtraParams is not set to any value, the ``--reorder`` option is enabled by default.
 | Any value, even a single space, will suppress this default option.
 |

 **Parameter Notes**:

+``-p threads``
-| ``-p``        : bowtie2 uses the specified number of parallel search threads
+  Bowtie2 uses the specified number of parallel search threads.
+Setting this option is not recommended.
+  The recommended way to control threads per process is by setting :ref:`CpuCoresPerProcessOnHPC-label` and :ref:`CpuCoresPerProcessOnWorkstation-label`.
+``--reorder``
-| ``--reorder`` : generate output records in the same order as the reads in the input file
+  Generate output records in the same order as the reads in the input file.
+``-X distance``
-| ``-X``        : maximum inter-mate fragment length for valid concordant paired-end alignments
+  Maximum inter-mate fragment length for valid concordant paired-end alignments.
-|

 **Example**::